 International Association of Dance Medicine and Science

 Marilyn specializes in finding solutions to complex physical issues that have confounded the traditional medical approach.
-She jokingly refers to herself as "Obi-wan", as many clients come to see her after unsuccessful treatments.
+She jokingly refers to herself as "Obi-wan", as many clients come to see her after other methods haven't been successful.
 She excels in working with clients who require detailed attention to specific issues, be they orthopedic, muscular, or neurological in nature.
 In addition to working with standard issues such as chronic back, hip or knee pain, she has success working with traumatic brain injury, multiple sclerosis, Parkinson's disease and stroke.
 She is available for private or partner lessons and consultations both at her home studio in Peekskill, NY and also in New York City.

 Having been introduced to Pilates at the University of Utah and continuing throughout her professional dance career in Utah, Oregon, and San Francisco, Marilyn recognized the benefits of Pilates early on.
 "After doing Pilates I returned to the stage dancing better than before I got injured."
 In San Francisco, Marilyn had access to the Center for Dance Medicine at St. Francis Hospital, a program developed by James Garrick, M.D., a leader in the field of dance medicine.
 There Pilates instruction was part of a post rehabilitation aspect of her physical therapy.
 She was privileged to have had some great instructors, most notably Elizabeth Larkham, now head of Balanced Body's Pilates Education Department and regular contributor to Pilates Style Magazine.